+Tachycardia treatment and testing.
 In some cases, tachycardia may cause no symptoms or complications.
 However, tachycardia can seriously disrupt normal heart function, increase the risk of stroke, or cause sudden cardiac arrest or death.
-NYC cardiologist, a heart doctor Michael Ghalchi of Manhattan Cardiovascular Associates provide effective treatments to control a rapid heart beat and to manage diseases contributing to tachycardia.
+NYC cardiologist, a heart doctor Michael Ghalchi of Manhattan Cardiovascular Associates in New York is a leading tachycardia specialist.
+He provides effective tachycardia treatments to control a rapid heartbeat and to manage diseases contributing to tachycardia.

 The opposite of bradycardia, tachycardia (tack-ee-KAR-dee-ah) is usually classified as a certain type of arrhythmia — in this case, a heart rate that’s too fast.
-“Too fast” is usually rated at 100 BPM or higher, also called rapid heart beat.
-This can be benign or a life-threatening condition that requires immediate cardiovascular doctor diagnosis and treatment.
+“Too fast” is usually rated at 100 BPM or higher, also called rapid heartbeat.

 - Dizziness or fainting